greizgh/vaultwarden-debian/README.md

 Building for will target the same architecture than the docker daemon's one.
 In order to build for arm64, you need an arm64 docker host.
 Then pass the `-a arm64` flag to properly set the control file (this will only impact the control file, this is NOT cross compilation).

+### Customizing the binary

+In case you want to customize the binary, [follow upstream build guide](https://github.com/dani-garcia/vaultwarden/tree/main/docker#vaultwarden-container-building) and pass the `-i` flag to `build.sh`.

 ## Post installation